-- (4) Operation of law The provisions of the Instrument on prospectus receipt, discretionary exemptions, and registration and designation as a designated rating organization produce automatic legal outcomes in the non-principal jurisdiction that result from a decision made by the principal regulator.
-The effect is to make the law of the non-principal jurisdiction apply to a market participant as if the non-principal regulator had made the same decision as the principal regulator. - (5) Applicable requirements A market participant must comply with the law of each jurisdiction in which it files a prospectus, is a reporting issuer, seeks registration-or, is registered or seeks designation as a designated rating organization. - Most prospectus, continuous disclosure and, registration requirements and requirements relating to designated rating organizations are harmonized and are in rules or regulations commonly referred to as 'national instruments'.
-The securities regulatory authorities and regulators intend to interpret and apply the harmonized requirements in national instruments in a consistent way, and we have put practices and procedures in place to achieve this objective.
+(54) Operation of law - The provisions of the Instrument on prospectus receipt-and, discretionary exemptions, and registration produce automatic legal outcomes in the localnon-principal jurisdiction that result from a decision made by the principal regulator.
+The effect is to make the law of the localnon-principal jurisdiction apply to a market participant as if the non-principal regulator had made the same decision as the principal regulator.

+(6) Harmonized laws and their interpretation Most of the 5) Applicable requirements - A market participant must comply with the law of each jurisdiction in which it files a prospectus, is a reporting issuer, seeks registration or is registered.

-- Some jurisdictions have non-harmonized requirements in Securities Acts or local rules or regulations.
+- Most prospectus, continuous disclosure and prospectusregistration requirements are harmonized and are in rules or regulations, commonly referred to as 'national instruments'.
+The securities regulatory authorities and regulators intend to interpret and apply thesethe harmonized requirements in national instruments in a consistent way, and we have put practices and procedures in place practices and procedures so this will be the case. to achieve this objective. - Some jurisdictions have non-harmonized requirements in Securities Acts or local rules or regulations.
 In addition, some national instruments contain requirements or carve-outs for specific jurisdictions, which are apparent on the face of the instruments. - Registrants will be subject to a few non-harmonized requirements.
+Section 4A.5 contains a description of these requirements.

+(6) Ontario - The OSC has not adopted the Instrument, but the Instrument provides that the OSC can be a principal regulator for purposes of a prospectus filing under Part 3, a discretionary exemption application under Part 4 or registration under Part 4A.
+Consequently, Ontario market participants have direct access to passport as follows:

+(7) Exemptions from non-harmonized requirements - The Instrument contains exemptions from most non-harmonized continuous disclosure requirements and prospectus requirements that exist in a local jurisdiction.
+These exemptions apply in all jurisdictions, including the principal jurisdiction, for issuers that are reporting issuers, or file a prospectus, in multiple jurisdictions.

-Section 4A.5 contains a description of these requirements. - (6) Ontario The OSC has not adopted the Instrument, but the Instrument provides that the OSC can be a principal regulator for purposes of a prospectus filing under Part 3, a discretionary exemption application under Part 4-or4, registration under Part 4A, or an application for designation as a designated rating organization under Part 4B.
-Consequently, Ontario market participants have direct access to passport as follows: - When the OSC issues a receipt for a prospectus to an issuer whose principal jurisdiction is Ontario, a deemed receipt is automatically issued in each passport jurisdiction where the market participant filed the prospectus under the Instrument. - When the OSC grants a discretionary exemption to a market participant whose principal jurisdiction is Ontario, the person obtains an automatic exemption from the equivalent provision of securities legislation of each passport jurisdiction for which the person gives the notice described in section 4.7(1)(c) of the Instrument. - A firm or individual whose principal jurisdiction is Ontario and who is registered in a category in Ontario is automatically registered in the same category in a passport jurisdiction when the firm or individual makes the required submission under the Instrument. - When the OSC designates a credit rating organization as a designated rating organization, the credit rating organization obtains a deemed designation in each passport jurisdiction for which the credit rating organization gives the notice described in section 4B.6(1)(c) of the Instrument.
+- When the OSC issues a receipt for a prospectus to an issuer whose principal jurisdiction is Ontario, a deemed receipt is automatically issued in each passport jurisdiction where the market participant filed the prospectus under the Instrument. - (8) Discretionary exemptions The Instrument provides When the OSC grants a discretionary exemption to a market participant whose principal jurisdiction is Ontario, the person obtains an automatic exemption from anthe equivalent provision of securities legislation in the local jurisdiction if the principal regulator grants the discretionary exemption and the filer gives the required notice. of each passport jurisdiction for which the person gives the notice described in section 4.7(1)(c) of the Instrument - A firm or individual whose principal jurisdiction is Ontario and who is registered in a category in Ontario is automatically registered in the same category in a passport jurisdiction when the firm or individual makes the required submission under the Instrument.